ZentriaMC/blog/content/posts/container-bind-mount-pitfalls-dns.md

 author: Mark V.
 date: 2021-06-06T19:56:22+03:00
 draft: false
+summary: "_It's not DNS.
+There's no way it's DNS.
+It was DNS._"
 ---

 {{< figure src="/img/dns-haiku.png" alt="DNS Haiku" title="It's not DNS.
 There's no way it's DNS.
 It was DNS." >}}